Posts

 Suzuki Servicing neglected

-The previous owner also brought the car into us: Suzuki Servicing neglected
+The previous owner also brought the car into us: Suzuki servicing is neglected

-So, to be looked after it was at the Suzuki Dealers.
-Indeed the last service had been three years ago.
+So, to be looked after, it was at the Suzuki Dealers.
+Indeed, the last service was three years ago.
 The car was a Suzuki Swift 1.6 petrol 2007 model and looked in good condition!
-Apart from the engine.
+Apart from the engine,.

 It became obvious to Ryan Linton that the engine was completely gone.
-So, caused by a lack of engine oil starving the Big End Bearings due to lack of Servicing.
-That is to say also damaging the crank and much more.
+So, it was caused by a lack of engine oil starving the Big End Bearings due to lack of Servicing.
+That is to say, damaging the crank and much more.

-The owner of the car was a 26 year old man: Suzuki Servicing neglected
+The owner of the car was a 26-year-old man: Suzuki servicing is neglected

-Consequently, who led a busy life and did not have time for his car.
+Consequently, he led a busy life and did not have time for his car.
 Hence, this is a thing that is most common these days.
-As for the car we found that it would be more economical to fit a reconditioned engine.
+As for the car, we found that it would be more economical to fit a reconditioned engine.
 With the whole job costing around £2500 to the customer,.

 The lesson to be learned is to have your servicing carried out at some sort of regular interval.
 Finally, this guy is not the first and will not be the last.
 But look at the price that he had to pay in the end?.